 Velvet Editorial music-criticism theme — elegant Playfair Display typography, rich album-art presentation, and editorial magazine layout designed for serious music criticism

-Velvet Editorial is VeloCMS’s primary theme for music criticism: Playfair Display or Cormorant Garamond display typography, a burgundy and cream editorial palette, generous full-bleed album-art presentation, reading column calibrated for longform music essays, and the visual weight that signals serious cultural criticism rather than a playlist recommendation service.
-A jazz critic writing a 3,500-word review of an ECM Records release gets a layout that reads as music journalism rather than a consumer music blog.
-Editorial Noir provides the jazz-and-noir aesthetic for critics whose identity matches the dark elegance of late-night record shops and jazz club back rooms: moody dark backgrounds, cinematic serif headlines, high-contrast album photography.
-Memo Garamond provides the academic-music-theory aesthetic for musicologists, conservatory instructors, and critics whose authority rests on formal credentials: the music professor writing about serialism or the jazz theorist analyzing bebop harmonic language for a public audience.
+Velvet Editorial is VeloCMS's primary theme for music criticism: Playfair Display or Cormorant Garamond display typography, a burgundy and cream editorial palette, generous full-bleed album-art presentation, and the visual weight that signals serious cultural criticism.
+Editorial Noir provides the jazz-and-noir aesthetic: moody dark backgrounds, cinematic serif headlines, high-contrast album photography.
+Memo Garamond provides the academic-music-theory aesthetic for musicologists and conservatory instructors.
 All three themes ship free on every plan and are switchable without content changes.

 BYOK Stripe paid newsletter — Monthly Album Briefing, Genre Deep-Dive, Festival Coverage subscription at 0% platform fee (Pitchfork Pro $4/mo validated this model)